thiago-grabe/beaver-choice-paper-project/README.md

 - **Inventory Management**: Real-time stock tracking with automatic reordering
 - **Sales Processing**: Seamless transaction handling and delivery scheduling
 - **Financial Reporting**: Comprehensive financial monitoring and reporting
+- **OpenAI-Powered Agents**: All business logic agents are powered by OpenAI models via the pydantic-ai framework

 ## 🏗️ Architecture

-The system consists of 5 specialized agents:
+The system consists of 4 specialized OpenAI-powered agents, orchestrated by a main function:

-1. **Orchestrator Agent**: Main coordinator and request processor
-2. **Inventory Agent**: Stock management and reorder assessment
+1. **Inventory Agent**: Stock management and reorder assessment
-3. **Quoting Agent**: Quote generation and pricing strategy
+2. **Quoting Agent**: Quote generation and pricing strategy
-4. **Sales Agent**: Transaction processing and delivery management
+3. **Sales Agent**: Transaction processing and delivery management
-5. **Financial Agent**: Financial reporting and cash flow monitoring
+4. **Financial Agent**: Financial reporting and cash flow monitoring

+All agents are implemented using the [pydantic-ai](https://github.com/ContextualAI/pydantic-ai) framework and use OpenAI models for reasoning and tool selection.

 ## 📋 Requirements